jchook/php-include-directive/README.md

 Dockerfiles do not allow you to `INCLUDE` other Dockerfiles.
 This is a [known and embraced limitation](https://github.com/moby/moby/issues/735).

-Folks have suggested [using cpp to translate `#include` directives](https://github.com/moby/moby/issues/735#issuecomment-37273719), but this has critical issues:
+Folks have suggested [using cpp to translate #include directives](https://github.com/moby/moby/issues/735#issuecomment-37273719), but this has critical issues:

-- Cannot use normal `# comments`, as ccp will throw an error
+- Cannot use normal # comments, as ccp will throw an error
-- The `cpp` manual warns against using it for non-C code
+- The cpp manual warns against using it for non-C code

-This tool leverages PHP (a powerful, turing-complete templating language) to provide a complete templating solution with a familiar `#include` shortcut.
+This tool leverages PHP (a powerful, turing-complete templating language) to provide a complete templating solution with a familiar #include shortcut.

 ### Why not use plain ol' PHP?